christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 The battlegroup is led by french forces and supported by belgian formations.

-##### Eurocorps
+##### EUROCORPS

-The Eurocorps is a multinational organisation consisting of a whole list of pariticipants.
+The EUROCORPS is a multinational organisation consisting of a whole list of pariticipants.
 The main body is made up of the franco-german brigade, its headquarters is part of the nine NATO High Readiness Land Headquarters (NATO HRF (L) HQ).